zooko/smalloc/README.md

   of these CPU instructions or to just load the thread number from thread-local storage. :-)

+* Define some kind of Rust type to manage the add-1/sub-1 on the indexes of the free list?
+(Nate's suggestion)

 * Rewrite it in Zig. :-)

 Notes: